-Moses had great concern that God may destroy the entire nation for the entire nation's sin of idolatry with the golden calf.
-God responded, however, that He would judge each individual for sin, and not blot out the entire nation for this sinful disaster.
+nation's sin of idolatry with the golden calf.
+God responded, however, that He would judge each individual for sin, and not blot out the entire nation for this sinful disaster.31

 Book of the Living--Summary

 - 1. Every Birth.
 At the time of birth, God Himself apparently records in the Book of the Living every live birth on earth. - 2.
 God Himself Records and Removes.
 God Himself wrote down every individual born under heaven into the Book of the Living.
 We know this fact because every individual name of the people of Israel could be removed individually from the Book of the Living.